sambanova/ai-starter-kit/README.md

 SambaNova AI Starter Kits are a collection of open-source examples and guides designed to facilitate the deployment of AI-driven use cases for both developers and enterprises.

 To run these examples, you can obtain a free API key using [SambaCloud](https://cloud.sambanova.ai).
-Alternatively, if you are a current SambaNova customer, you can deploy your models using [SambaStack](https://sambanova.ai/products/sambastack).
+Alternatively, if you are a current SambaNova customer, you can deploy your models using [SambaStack](https://sambanova.ai/products/sambastack) or [SambaManaged](https://sambanova.ai/products/sambamanaged).
 Most of the code examples are written in Python, although the concepts can be applied to any programming language.

 Questions?
 Just <a href="https://community.sambanova.ai/latest" target="_blank">message us</a> on SambaNova Community <a href="https://community.sambanova.ai/latest" target="_blank"><img src="https://github.com/sambanova/ai-starter-kit/assets/150964187/aef53b52-1dc0-4cbf-a3be-55048675f583" alt="Community" width="22"/></a> or <a href="https://github.com/sambanova/ai-starter-kit/issues/new/choose" target="_blank">create an issue</a> in GitHub.
 We're happy to help live!